pts/latex-uni8/README.txt

 Compatibility with TeX Live:

-* The hyphen-hungarian TeX Live package is not needed by uni8.sty, but it is needed by example_*.tex.
+* The hyphen-hungarian and babel-hungarian TeX Live packages are not needed by uni8.sty, but it is needed by example_*.tex.
 * TeX Live 2010--2014 produces incorrect results for `lualatex example_pu.tex': can't hyphenate bő-bő-... .
-  $ tlmgr install scheme-basic luainputenc luatexbase lm hyphen-hungarian The reason why it doesn't work is that before TeX Live 2015 luababel.def didn't have \bbl@luapatterns, which contained the \input of loadhyph-hu.tex, and the hyphenation \patterns were set up at format
+  $ tlmgr install scheme-basic luainputenc luatexbase lm hyphen-hungarian babel-hungarian The reason why it doesn't work is that before TeX Live 2015 luababel.def didn't have \bbl@luapatterns, which contained the \input of loadhyph-hu.tex, and the hyphenation \patterns were set up at format